mateuszjasiuk/resume/README.md

 - Split "Me" query into more
 - Make it responsive
 - Create more components, as for now most of the stuff is in the index.tsx
-- Fix folders structure and move files around
+- Fix folders structure and (re)move files
 - Add SSR with Apollo
 - Add tests :)
 - Add dark mode!
 - GraphQL console for customizing returned data
 - Publish it on Vercel
 - Add docker
+- Add husky